FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO

 #1 Recruit people who will help your company deliver on your purpose

-Fundamental to the success of Xero is our people’s belief in our purpose which is to make life better for people in small businesses, their advisors, and communities all over the world.
+Fundamental to the success of Xero was our people’s belief in our purpose which is to make life better for people in small businesses, their advisors, and communities all over the world.
 The power of this purpose cannot be overstated.
-It provides a unifying energy that brings our people together to do their best work and collectively we achieve great things.
+It provided a unifying energy that brought our people together to do their best work and collectively we achieved great things.

-In addition, many Xeros (our employees) have owned small businesses themselves or grew up in a family that ran a small business.
-Because of their background, they believe in what we're doing for the small business economy.
-That’s powerful—they understand the importance of small business to the success of global economies.
+In addition, many Xeros (our employees) had owned small businesses themselves or grew up in a family that ran a small business.
+Because of their background, they believed in what we were doing for the small business economy.
+That’s powerful—they understood the importance of small business to the success of global economies.

-This is critical across the board but especially so in customer-facing roles—it can really improve a customer’s experience with us when the Xeros they’re working with (CSMs, Support reps, Sales) “get” them.
-We look for a small business background, but that concept could apply to any industry.
+This was critical across the board but especially so in customer-facing roles—it could really improve a customer’s experience with us when the Xeros they were working with (CSMs, Support reps, Sales) “got” them.
+We looked for a small business background, but that concept could apply to any industry.
 If you’re selling sales software, consider finding someone with a background in Sales (or recruit them from a Sales role).
 The same goes for companies selling to restaurants or Marketers or Data Scientists.

 “If you can’t win the hearts and minds of your own people, you’ll never be able to do it with your customers.”